jackcomey/Mindfulness-Hero/README.md

 - **Recent Articles Section**
     - The recent articles sections gives the user access to the some of the most recent articles posted on the site.
 This again gives them a feel for the type of content they can expect if they decide to sign up.
     - Each article brings the user to a new page.
 They can simply close the window when they are done reading the article and continue navigating through the site from the landing page.
+They also have the option to navigate back to the homepage

 ![Articles](assets/readme-images/articles.png)